yestyle/whispersystems.org/_posts/2014-01-12-moments-to-keep.md

 layout: post
 ---

 *A guest post by [meskio](http://meskio.net/).
-Winter Break of Code, Day Seven*
+Winter Break of Code, Day Six*

 A lot of great memories will stay with me after this intense week.
 The house surrounded by palm trees, people with computers in every corner: laying down a sofa, chatting on the balcony, sitting down on the carpet.
 The surf and hiking breaks on this astonishing Kauai's landscape, sharp mountains covered by forests falling into beaches of fine sand and fun waves.
-The nights spiced with moxie's testy cocktails and long deep conversations about the meaning of life, the internet and everything.
+The nights spiced with moxie's tasty cocktails and long deep conversations about the meaning of life, the internet and everything.

 <img src="/blog/images/wboc-meskio-mountains.png" />